Before you read this article....

 --------------------------

 One of the more commonly asked questions in my drum lessons is: “How do I strengthen my weak hand?”, or “What are some exercises to strengthen my weak hand?”.
-As most drummers are right-handed, they are usually referring to improving their left-hand, but the question directly addresses how to work on to the weaker hand, regardless of which hand it is.

 Spending some time each session working specifically on the weaker hand will give you the boost you’ll need to catch up with the stronger hand.

-Aside from just using it more often in everyday life, here are the things I have done over the years to improve my left-hand coordination.
+Here are the things I have done over the years to improve my left-hand coordination.
 Consider using heavier sticks when practicing these exercises, it will help to strengthen your hands.

 Practice your weak hand at slow speeds to perfect its movement.
 Look closely at those movements to make sure they are smooth and unbroken.